Dakota County Adopt-a-Highway Program

 Green Squad - Event Waste Management Assistance

 Green Squad volunteers help our county events recycle more and create less waste.
-Green Squad volunteers are trained to be good stewards of our resources and to help others make smart decisions when it comes to recycling and waste management.
-Volunteers must first complete Dakota County's Master Recycler/Composter program to participate in Green Squad events.
+Green Squad volunteers are composed of Dakota County Recycling Ambassadors who are trained to be good stewards of our resources and to help others make smart decisions when it comes to recycling and waste management.
+Volunteers must first complete Dakota County's Recycling Ambassador program to participate in Green Squad events.